SDGforskning/sdg-strings/SDG10_query_action_WoS.md

       ("reduc*" OR "lessen*" OR "decreas*" OR "narrow*") NEAR/3
-        ("income inequalit*" OR "income insecur*" OR "income gap*" OR "income uncertain*" OR "income polari$ation" OR "income instabilit*" OR "earning* instabilit*" OR "economic inequalit*" )
+        ("income inequalit*" OR "income insecur*" OR "income gap*" OR "income uncertain*" OR "income polari$ation" OR "income instabilit*" OR "earning* instabilit*" OR "economic inequalit*" OR "income segregat*" )
     )
   )